 Living in a 170 year-old house is like having a constant reminder of my place in history.
 I like to imagine that the news of the day would have been discussed at an old farm table in our very dining room while the fire roared in the old chimney.
 Those leaky stone walls in the cellar have been standing through the days of the Great Potato Famine, slavery, the Civil War, and 37 Presidents of the United States.

 I only wish that those walls could talk.
 I think that they would have quite a story to tell.
 A story that I would love to hear.
 I guess in some way, the story is being told and my family is the current chapter.
-So here we are in the year 2013 at 1840 Farm.
+So here we are nearly a decade later living at 1840 Farm.
 Let the story continue to unfold.

 You’re always welcome at 1840 Farm.